It’s easy to lose your digital money if you are not consciously doing things.

 GreenAddress is a popular multisig web wallet that has some great features.
 It’s the only wallet that has been developed for every major platform.
 This means that it’s optimized for whatever device you’re using now.
 It’s also got the widest array of customizable ‘triggers’.
 They tell the software when it’s ok to sign your transaction with their remote key.

 As their name implies, they use green addresses to help save on your transaction fee costs, which can be a mixed blessing, but so far this wallet is building up quite a following.
 It has even spun off a colored-coin wallet called GreenBits.
-With hardware support for both the TREZOR and the Ledger, no other multisig wallets currently available on the market come as well-rounded as this one does.
+With hardware support for both the TREZOR and the Ledger, no other best multisig wallets currently available on the market come as well-rounded as this one does.

 Multisignature wallets make it easier to share control of Bitcoins between multiple parties, and they all work on the same model of sharing the addresses/private keys.
 However, your funds can’t be accessed with just one key so you need not to worry.